knative/community/ROLES.md

 - Recognized as having expertise in the group’s subject matter.

-- Approver for some part of the codebase for at least 3 months.
+- Substantial contributions to the working group.
+Note that these contributions may include design documents, documentation, improvements to the working group process, or other non-code work which has improved the working group's deliverables.

-- Member for at least 1 year or 50% of project lifetime, whichever is shorter.
+- Member for at least 4 months.

-- Primary reviewer for 20 substantial PRs.

-- Reviewed or merged at least 50 PRs.
+- Sponsored by an existing Working Group lead or a majority of active working group contributors.

-- Sponsored by the technical oversight committee.
+- Approved by the technical oversight committee.

+  - Nominations will be announced for at least a week prior to any decision;
+    concerns about the nomination may be flagged privately to any TOC member.

 Additional requirements for leads of a new working group:

-- Originally authored or contributed major functionality to the group's area.
+- Provided substantial leadership or functionality contributions in the group's area.

-- An approver in the OWNERS file for the group’s code.
+- All proposed working group leads should be listed in the group's charter.

 ### Responsibilities and privileges